blazium-engine/blazium-docs/tutorials/export/one-click_deploy.rst

 ~~~~~~~

 If you can't see the device in the list of devices when running the
-``adb devices`` command in a terminal, it will not be visible by Godot either.
+``adb devices`` command in a terminal, it will not be visible by Blazium either.
 To resolve this:

 - Check if USB debugging is enabled *and authorized on the device*.